actions/dependency-review-action/README.md

 use the [external-repo-token](#external-repo-token) parameter of the action to specify a token that has read access to the repository.

-**Possible values**: A string representing an absolute path to a file, or a file located in another repository:
+**Possible values**: A string representing a path to a file located in the current repository, or in an external one.

 **Example**: `config-file: ./.github/dependency-review-config.yml # local file`.